pic(1) — Linux manual page

 The troff output of pic is device-independent.
 The -T option is

-Objects can have an aligned attribute, but it is supported only
+Objects can have an aligned attribute.
+This will only work if the

 In places where nth is allowed, 'expr'th is also allowed. “'th“